Maharashtra considers lockdown extension in Mumbai, Pune and other hotspots until May 31

 On Thursday, Maharashtra Chief Minister Uddhav Thackeray discussed extending the lockdown in Mumbai Metropolitan Region (MMR) and cities like Pune, Malegaon and Aurangabad till May 31.

-The chief minister has alos directed the state administration to submit a report on what activities can be allowed outside containment zones in cities that fall in the red zone.
+The Chief Minister has also directed the state administration to submit a report on what activities can be allowed outside containment zones in cities that fall in the red zone.

 The state government is yet to issue any official announcement.